Free admission in the exhibition.

 – Film Programme and Artist Talk

 “You cannot apply the principles of painting to a medium that is not painting.”
 (Paul Sharits).
-Film has laws of its own, but together with other arts in the period around 1960 it focused on “zero points” that revolved not around nothing, but around the whole.
-The three-part film programme, curated by Alexander Horwath and Regina Schlagnitweit, contains works from the period between 1958 and 2021 – by Stephanie Barber, Yves-André Delubac, Hollis Frampton, Jorge Lorenzo Flores Garza, Ernst Schmidt Jr., Aldo Tambellini, Joyce Wieland and many more.
+Film has laws of its own, but along with the other arts in the period around 1960 it searched for certain “zero points” that didn't revolve around nothing, but the whole.
+This three-part film programme, curated by Alexander Horwath and Regina Schlagnitweit, includes works from the period between 1958 and 2021 – by Stephanie Barber, Yves-André Delubac, Hollis Frampton, Jorge Lorenzo, Ernst Schmidt Jr., Aldo Tambellini, Joyce Wieland and many more.
 It also offers rare insight into Gregory Markopoulos’s cinematic life’s work ENIAIOS (1947–91), presented by the film artist Robert Beavers.